A Scaling Law to Predict the Finite-Length Performance of Spatially-Coupled LDPC Codes: Introduction

 In light of all the above, it is probably fair to state that the asymptotic analysis of SC-LDPC code ensembles is well understood.
 Much less is known about their finite-length behavior in the waterfall region \cite{KudekarWhy}.
 Even though there are multiple recent papers reporting simulation results for different classes of finite-length SC-LDPC codes \cite{Tanner04,Hassan12,Pusane08,Bocharova14,Olmos11-3}, to date we lack analytical models to relate the BP block error probability of finite-length SC-LDPC codes to their structural parameters.
 The present paper addresses this problem by extending existing analytical results to analyze finite-length LDPC codes \cite{Urbanke09,Nozaki12} to a particular family of SC-LDPC codes.

 We consider a SC-LDPC code ensemble that is more structured than the purely random ensemble in \cite{KudekarWhy} but less structured than the protograph ensemble.
 We denote the ensemble considered here as the $(l,r,L)$ ensemble.
 Why do we consider this particular ensemble?
 It has been observed empirically that a proper structure improves performance.
 But structure also makes the analysis harder since it typically involves more parameters.
 The chosen ensemble has a good performance while at the same time is still manageable in terms of complexity.
 It is therefore a good compromise.

-But we note note that the same type of finite-length analysis can in principle be also performed for other spatially-coupled code ensembles, and in particular for protograph-based ensembles (using more involved calculations).
+But we note that the same type of finite-length analysis can in principle be also performed for other spatially-coupled code ensembles, and in particular for protograph-based ensembles (using more involved calculations).
 Further, simulation results suggest that the form of the proposed expression to predict the performance of the $(l,r,L)$ ensemble also applies to protograph-based SC-LDPC code ensembles if some parameters are adjusted appropriately \cite{Stinner14}.

 In \cite{Urbanke09,Amraoui05}, the authors analyze the finite-length performance over the binary erasure channel (BEC) of $(l,r)$-regular LDPC code ensembles in the waterfall region.
 For the erasure channel, the workings of the BP decoder can be cast in an alternative formulation, namely as peeling decoder (PD) \cite{Luby01}.
 In this formulation, any time the value of a variable node is determined, this variable node and all attached edges are removed from the graph.
 In this way we get a sequence of {\em residual} graphs.
 Variable nodes are determined either due the received word or later, during the decoding process, if they are connected to a degree-one check node.
 The analysis of the decoding process consists in studying the statistical evolution of the residual graph as a function of time.
 Indeed, it suffices to analyze the evolution of the degree distribution (DD) of the residual graph, since this constitutes a sufficient statistic \cite{Urbanke08-2}.